Law and Development Training Programme

 Political Corruption and the impact on development

-Dr Sarah Bracking, University of Manchester
+Dr Sarah Bracking, King’s College London

 Focusing on recent anti-corruption campaigns aimed at political and economic elites, our expert speaker will investigate the development finance market, private sector corruption and whether foreign aid itself can fuel corruption.
+The session will end with suggestions on how lawyers can help people resist corruption and ameliorate its negative effects.

-Foreign Direct Investment and the role of lawyers
+Foreign Direct Investment and development

 Tax revenue – a challenge for development